 Following the 2007 release of the DEC plan, the City solicited bids for the development of Public Place, in anticipation of proposed zoning changes that would allow for residential construction on the formerly industrial site.
 The city ultimately selected the proposals by developers The Related Companies and The Hudson Companies as finalists.
 Keyspan commenced with the cleanup in April of 2008, and officials anticipated that the site would be cleaned and fully developed by 2012.

-In February of 2009 the City picked the proposal by The Hudson Companies, which envisioned a complex named “Gowanus Green,” including a public park and 774 apartments, 541 of which would be reserved as below market-rate.
-The City planned to provide funding for the project through the Housing Development Corporation’s Low Income Affordable Marketplace Program.
+In February of 2009, the City picked the proposal by The Hudson Companies, which envisioned a complex named “Gowanus Green,” including a public park and 774 apartments, 541 of which would be reserved at below-market rate.
+The City planned to provide funding for the project through the Housing Development Corporation’s Low Income-Affordable Marketplace Program.
 Construction was expected to begin in the spring of 2010 and to be completed by 2014.

 At the time of the City’s announcement, The Hudson Companies indicated that it would not seek financing for the project until the cleanup was completed.
 Representatives of Brooklyn’s Community Board 6 also indicated that the necessary zoning changes were not assured, and the project would require passage through the Uniform Land Use Review Process (ULURP).

 Some local groups oppose the Hudson plan, claiming that it circumvented the original stated use of a “public recreation space,” and that public meetings held by the city’s Department of Housing Preservation and Development (HPD) didn’t provide adequate avenues for input from local residents.